nolan-h-hamilton/Consenrich/docs/source/index.rst

      - `ENCFF490MWV.bam <https://www.encodeproject.org/files/ENCFF490MWV/@@download/ENCFF490MWV.bam>`_

-**Download alignment files from ENCODE**
+*Download alignment files from ENCODE*

-Use the direct links in the above table or run the following shell script to obtain the input files for this demo (`curl` is also fine).
+Run the following shell script to obtain the input BAM files used in this demo (`curl` is also fine).

 .. code::